coxinhaswap/pancake-document/products/syrup-pool/syrup-pool-guide.md

 ---
-description: 'Syrup Pools: the simplest way to earn on PancakeSwap'
+description: 'Syrup Pools: the simplest way to earn on CoxinhaSwap'
 ---

 # How to Stake in Syrup Pools

 ![](<../../.gitbook/assets/docs masthead (15) (1).png>)

-Staking in [Syrup Pools](https://docs.pancakeswap.finance/products/syrup-pool) lets you earn CAKE or other tokens while you sleep!
+Staking in [Syrup Pools](https://docs.CoxinhaSwap.finance/products/syrup-pool) lets you earn CAKE or other tokens while you sleep!

-It's simpler than farming with PancakeSwap's Yield Farms, because unlike the Farms, you only need to stake **one token** to start earning: usually CAKE.
+It's simpler than farming with CoxinhaSwap's Yield Farms, because unlike the Farms, you only need to stake **one token** to start earning: usually CAKE.

 ## **Getting started with Syrup Pool staking**

 1\.
-Go to the Pools page [here](https://pancakeswap.finance/pools).
+Go to the Pools page [here](https://CoxinhaSwap.finance/pools).

 ![](<../../.gitbook/assets/image (18).png>)